grafana/grafana/docs/sources/datasources/tempo.md

 ## Service Graph

-Service Graph in Grafana enables customers to view the graph of their application's architecture.
+A service graph is a visual representation of the relationships between services.
 Each node on the graph represents a service such as an API or database.
-With this graph, customers can easily detect performance issues, increases in error, fault, or throttle rates in any of their services, and dive deep into corresponding traces and root cause.
+With this graph, customers can easily detect performance issues, increases in error, fault, or throttle rates in any of their services, and dive deep into corresponding traces and root causes.

 ![Node graph panel](/static/img/docs/node-graph/node-graph-8-0.png 'Node graph')

 To display the service graph:

+- [Configure the Grafana Agent](https://grafana.com/docs/tempo/next/grafana-agent/service-graphs/#quickstart) to generate service graph data
 - Link a Prometheus datasource in the Tempo datasource settings.
 - Navigate to [Explore]({{< relref "../explore/_index.md" >}})
 - Select the Tempo datasource